ahsifer/goxdp/README.md

 The following include the available command line arguments and their description when starting a new GoXDP service:

 ```
-goxdp server -h
+./goxdp server -h
 Usage of server:
   -privateIP string
     	The private IP address the service will listen to, that will be used to respond to load,unload,block,allow, and status requests (default "127.0.0.1")
   -privatePort string
     	The private Port number the service will listen to (default "8090")
   -publicIP string
-    	The public IP address the service will listen to, that will be used to respond to metrics and status requests (default "127.0.0.1")
+    	The public IP address the service will listen to that will be used to respond to metrics and status requests (default "127.0.0.1")
   -publicPort string
     	The public Port number the service will listen to (default "8091")
+  -timeoutInterval int
+    	The timeout interval of the worker thread to check if subnet or IP address timeout is finished (default 30)
+  -master
+    	Enable master-slave communication
+  -masterIP string
+    	The IP address of the master service (default "127.0.0.1")
+  -masterPort string
+    	The port number that the master service is listening to (default "9999")
+  -protocol string
+    	use http or https to communicate with the master (default "http")
+  -validSSL
+    	Enable when the master uses valid SSL certificate (useful when the chosen protocol is https)
-  -timeoutinterval int
+  -masterPullInterval int
-    	How long the timeout checker thread will wait before checking if there is any IP address or subnet with finished timeout to remove them from the blocked list.
+    	The timeout interval between checking for updates from the master (default 5)

 ```

 # GoXDP Client